se-edu/learningresources/contents/javascript/Javascript-framework-React.md

 React's declarative approach simplifies this process because it abstracts the complexity of interacting with the actual DOM elements and events.
 For example, the virtual DOM helps React abstract browser-specific operations on DOM elements.
 Additionally, React provides its own [events system](https://reactjs.org/docs/events.html) so that events can work in the same way across different browsers.

-#### Benefit 3: Testability
+### Benefit 3: Testability

 A React application is made up of a combination of components.
 Components are independent from each other, and like functions, they map the same input to the same output.
 This makes it easy to write unit tests for your application.

 Additionally, React only allows data to flow downwards (one-way data binding) using `state` and `props`, which makes your application [easier to debug](https://reactjs.org/docs/design-principles.html#debugging) as you can be sure that the data updates the UI, and never the other way around.

-#### Other Advantages of React
+### Other Advantages of React

 Besides the three main benefits explained above, React has the following advantages:
  - React is not an <tooltip content="An opiniated framework guides or locks you into their preferred way of doing things.">*opinionated*</tooltip> framework, which gives you the flexibility to choose your application stack.
  - React is constantly being updated with new features (e.g. [hooks](https://reactjs.org/docs/hooks-intro.html) were released in v16.8) and performance optimizations.

-### Disadvantages of React
+## Disadvantages of React

-Some of React's disadvantages are given below:
+Like any other framework/library, React has its share of disadvantages.

+1. **High pace development:** <br/>
- - The high pace of development of React means that you would need to regularly relearn how to do things.
+The high pace of development of React means that you would need to regularly relearn how to do things.
- - React is just a UI library.
+ 2. **React is just a UI library:**<br/>
 As React only allows one-way data binding, you can't use it in applications that follow the <tooltip content="MVC, or Model-View-Controller is a popular application structure for building web applications.
 It separates the UI and the data of your application, and changes can be made to your application using controllers.">*MVC*</tooltip> architecture.
 You would have to use [Flux](https://github.com/facebook/flux), an application architecture that favors one-way data binding instead.

-### React and Other Competing Alternatives
+## React and Other Competing Alternatives

 There are a lot of JavaScript frameworks and libraries that you can use to build your next web application.
 Some popular alternatives to React are [Angular](https://se-education.org/learningresources/contents/javascript/Javascript-framework-Angular.html) and [Vue](https://se-education.org/learningresources/contents/javascript/Javascript-framework-VueJs.html).